It's here!

 • Easier integration.
 Headless systems are designed to be integrated with other technologies and systems, making it easy to connect with other applications and tools.
 This helps streamline workflows and improve collaboration between different teams and departments.

 With a CCMS, organizations can better deliver content to multiple channels and platforms in fast-paced digital environments.
+See how Reltio leverages Heretto's headless CCMS architecture to deliver exceptional self-service experiences in this video:

 How To Know If Headless Is Right For You